Lacuscular/reddit_sentiment_analysis/README.md

 Downloading all data of one subreddit will probably take several days.

 There are small coding bugs, but will probably be fixed in the next days.
-Credits, Links and some of my thoughts while coding were distributed in the comments.
+Credits, links and some of my thoughts while coding were distributed in the comments.

 Screenshot: https://i.gyazo.com/7d441b5e68d8ab88047e9ea1b3822bd6.png